In this article, we’re going to help all you new pilots out there who are struggling with ATC communication phrases.

 Remembering specific radio calls can be difficult to learn at first.
 But once you become familiar with a few phrases, you’ll be piloting in a controlled environment in no time.

-However, if your training is at an uncontrolled tower you’ll want to spend more time practicing calls with your instructor and you should fly into at least a few controlled airports to get more practical experience.
+However, if your training is at an uncontrolled tower where you’re using the common traffic advisory frequency you’ll want to spend more time practicing calls with your instructor and you should fly into at least a few controlled airports to get more practical experience.

 “Wilco” is a term you may hear on the radio after a pilot receives instructions from Air Traffic Control.
 It’s the short form of the phrase “Will Comply”.